GenomeInformatics/genomeinformatics.github.io/README.txt

   excerpt: Optional short description to show in lists.
 If not provided,
     everything up to the excerpt delimiter (defined in _data/settings.yml) will be used, or the entire post if there is no delimiter.
+  excerpt_separator: Define your own excerpt delimiter for the post.
-  comments: Currently true by default; set to false to disable
+  comments: Currently off by default; set to true to enable
             (http://yaml.org/type/bool.html)